openframeworks/ofSite/learning/08_other/system.markdown

 }
 ```

 Depending on your operating system there might be other things to consider.
-For example, on posix systems, you might want to use the & at the end of your command so that it runs in the background.
+For example, on POSIX systems, you might want to use the & at the end of your command so that it runs in the background.

 The [systemSpeakExample](https://github.com/openframeworks/openFrameworks/tree/master/examples/input_output/systemSpeakExample) in examples/input_output has good information about this and more details per-platform.